VoltDB/voltdb/examples/README.md

 NBBO is the National Best Bid and Offer, defined as the lowest available ask price and highest available bid price across the participating markets for a given security.
 Brokers should route trade orders to the market with the best price, and by law must guarantee customers the best available price.

-The example includes a web dashboard that shows the real-time NBBO for a security and the latest avaialble prices from each exchange.
+The example includes a web dashboard that shows the real-time NBBO for a security and the latest available prices from each exchange.

 ### positionkeeper ###